Buildstarted/buildstarted.com/_posts/2010-08-09-creating-a-settings-table-that-can-handle-almost-any-type-of-value.md

     }
 </code></pre>

-<p>This caused a few problems with the first method since it's not possible to typecast from a byte[] to a DateTime, int, string...and so on.
-So I added a few helper methods to my DataContext.</p>
+This caused a few problems with the first method since it's not possible to typecast from a byte[] to a DateTime, int, string...and so on.
+So I added a few helper methods to my DataContext.

-<h2>Solution</h2>
+##Solution

 <pre><code>
         public T Setting<T>(string Name) {